4 Great Reasons to Audition with Your Sides In Your Hands

 Fortunately, most casting directors understand that you haven’t had much time to prepare.
 They understand that the audition you give is not a finished product.
 They understand that actors may not be comfortable with all the lines, language and linguistics.

 Use this to your advantage!

-Auditioning without your sides could leave the impression that you know your lines, have had time to prepare and are giving a more polished audition.
+Auditioning without your sides could leave the impression that you already know your lines, that you have had enough time to prepare and that you are giving a more polished audition.

 Auditioning with your sides in-hand could leave the impression that your audition performance is less polished.
 Even if it is not!